chimay/wheel/test/ideas.md

 # TODO

-## MRU
+## Most recently used files

+List of most recently used files

+todo :
-List of most recently used files, excluding files belonging to the wheel
+- excluding files belonging to the wheel
+- maps, menus

 ## Locate